FixelAlgorithmsTeam/fixel/_posts/2019-12-26-fixel-contrastica-3-user-guide.md

 We hope you'll find it useful as well and hope to hear your feedback to get even better with the upcoming iterations.

 {% include important.html content="[Fixel Contrastica 3][98] & [Fixel Contrastica 2][02] have completely different local & global contrast enhancement engines which produce different results.
 Many find them to work greatly side by side as they find each one better for different images.
+[Fixel Contrastica 2][02] also provides *Adobe Photoshop CS6 Compatibility*.
 Hence any user of [Fixel Contrastica 3][98] can get [Fixel Contrastica 2][02] for 50% discount.
 See *Upgrade Policy* in the respective product pages or *Contact Us*." %}

 ## Resources
  *  [Fixel Contrastica 3 Product Page][98].